ezehlivinus/expressjs-template/README.md

 It allows expressjs developers to start developing without worrying about setting up development environment from scratch each time.

 ## Setup
-- Clone
+- Clone : before cloning it is assumed that you have mongodb installed and optional mongodb GUI browser like `Mongodb Compass`
 - Terminal/CLI command: `npm install` to install dependencies
-- Terminal/CLI command: `npm run setup:env` or `cp .env.example .env` to create .env file based on the .env.example file.
-Setup the created .env file
+- Terminal/CLI command: `npm run setup:env` or `cp .env.example .env` to create .`env` file based on the `.env.example` file.

+- Setup the created `.env` file
-  - The `NODE_ENV`: This app maintains one of the three environments (env(s)) at a time, `production`, `development`, or `test`
+  - The `NODE_ENV`: This app maintains one of the three environments (env(s)) at a time, `production`, `development`, or `test`.
-  - To switch to any env
-    - Stop the server if currently running
-    - Set the key `NODE_ENV` in the `.env` file to `production`, `development`, or `test`.
+  - An environment is changed or switched when the server starts or ran in any of this mode.
+Check starting the app in different env for more info.
-    - setup your yahoo mail or gmail and get credential for sending mail
+  - setup your yahoo mail service and get credentials for sending mail...use those credentials to update .env for EMAIL and PASSWORD property.
+You can use gmail, If you are comfortable with it.

-- Start the app in dev mode: `npm run dev` or prod mode: `npm run start`.
-However, regardless of any of these commands, what ever is set in NODE_ENV is assume the current NODE Environment.
+- Starting the app in different envs:
+    - Production env: `npm run start`.
+This is used when the app is running on a production server.
+    - Development env: `npm run dev`.
+This is when you are testing and making changes in your `local` machine
+    - Test env: `npm run test`.
+This is when you have written test or want to check if the existing tests are passing.

 ## Usage
 #### This is how the API documentation should be hosted/treated